hashicorp/design-system/website/docs/components/page-header/partials/guidelines/guidelines.md

 - To display the title or topmost heading within a page.
 - To communicate metadata pertaining to the page; e.g., status, description, subtitle, etc.
-- To highlight page level actions and functions.
+- To highlight page-level actions and functions.

 ### When not to use

-- To communicate page level information anywhere other than the top of the page.
+- To communicate page-level information anywhere other than the top of the page.

 ## Title